COVID-19 updates for the SOE community

 USPS Mail: Mail is being delivered on a semi daily basis and is being secured in the cage of the School of Social Work.
 Every other day I will be picking the mail up from the cage and sorting in our mail room at the SOE.
 If you would like me to keep your mail secure and in the locked portion of the mail room please let me know (respond to me or soe.facilities only please).
 Otherwise, I will be sorting mail like normal and putting it in your mailbox/slot in the mail room.

-Packages/Deliveries: ALL, Office Depot, UPS, FEDEX, and Amazon packages and deliveries are currently being held at the carriers local distribution center/building and will be delivered on Monday April 13 or the following day.
+Packages/Deliveries: ALL, Office Depot, UPS, FEDEX, and Amazon packages and deliveries are currently being held at the carriers local distribution center/building and will be delivered at a future date.
+Please contact Mike Napolitan (firstname.lastname@example.org) for more information.

 Links to other University COVID-19 resources